General Qs about Class, Materials, & Class Participation (CPRs):

 Where is the Class Calendar?

-Your online classroom (in Moodle) is organized into weekly units or "blocks" as shown below.
+Your online classroom (in your CMS) is organized into weekly units or "blocks" as shown below.
 Click the "Study Unit #" to go to the Class Calendar for that unit's material.

 What are the "Lesson Notes"?

 I have Lesson Notes for each topic in the course linked from the class calendar.
 These notes contain a brief overview of the topic, objectives that serve as a checklist so that you know all that you should learn before the quiz, some important terminology, and sometimes some supplemental resources or readings.
 They help to guide you a bit through the topic of the day.
 If you don't want to read them you don't have to but they are there just in case.

 BTW, the lesson notes have generic numbers.
 They are not necessarily the same number as the section in the e-text.
 They are topic based and intended to be independent of any specific textbook.

 What exactly is the homework in this class?

 This class has NO graded homework assignments or traditional homework.
 Instead points are earned from class

 participation (CPRs on the weekly discussion board), quizzes, and exams (see Math Online